I am currently a J.D. Candidate at the University of California, Los Angeles School of Law in the Program in Public Interest Law and Policy.

 Based in the San Gabriel Valley in the Greater Los Angeles area, I studied sociology and government at Wesleyan University, where I taught a for-credit course on Asian American history.

-I currently serve on the Board of Advisors for 18 Million Rising (18MR), and previously served as a Vice Chair of the Board of Directors for the Conference on Asian Pacific American Leadership (CAPAL).
+I formerly served on the Board of Advisors for 18 Million Rising (18MR), and as a Vice Chair of the Board of Directors for the Conference on Asian Pacific American Leadership (CAPAL).